neuroquery/pubget/README.md

 By default `pubget` commands report their progress by writing to the standard streams.
-In addition, they can write log files if we provide the `--log_dir` command-line argument, or if we define the `NQDC_LOG_DIR` environment variable (the command-line argument has higher precedence).
+In addition, they can write log files if we provide the `--log_dir` command-line argument, or if we define the `PUBGET_LOG_DIR` environment variable (the command-line argument has higher precedence).
 If this log directory is specified, a new log file with a timestamp is created and all the output is written there as well.